sgolebiewski-intel/openvino/docs/notebooks/siglip-zero-shot-image-classification-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4225: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4225: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
 Please use `model.hf_quantizer.is_trainable` instead warnings.warn(

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/siglip/modeling_siglip.py:362: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/siglip/modeling_siglip.py:362: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attn_weights.size() != (batch_size, self.num_heads, q_len, k_v_seq_len):
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/siglip/modeling_siglip.py:380: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/siglip/modeling_siglip.py:380: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attn_output.size() != (batch_size, self.num_heads, q_len, self.head_dim):

 Run OpenVINO model
 ------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 The steps for making predictions with the OpenVINO SigLIP model are similar to the PyTorch model.
 Let us check the model result using the